The right to keep and bear arms

 Which does not speak well of the current intellectual and psychological capabilities anti-firearm advocates.

-"A well educated Media, being necessary for the preservation of a free State, the right of the people to keep and read books, shall not be infringed."
+"A well educated Media, being necessary for the preservation of free speech, the right of the people to keep and read books, shall not be infringed."

 "A well regulated Militia, being necessary for the security of a free State, the right of the people to keep and bear arms, shall not be infringed."